dannybarto/Group_5_Final_Project/README.md

- # Group_5_Final_Project
+# Group 5 Final Project

 ## Selected Topic

-* Selected Topic- We have opted to review and analyze crime statistics in service areas covered by the Charlotte Mecklenburg Police Department.
+We have opted to review and analyze crime statistics in service areas covered by the Charlotte Mecklenburg Police Department.
 We will use the data to assist the police department in resource planning and deployment.
 The primary resource impacted will be the officers themselves but the data will also help determine the optimal placement and use of technology and equipment.

 ## Reason for Choosing the Topic